JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 It wouldn't print remaining time in Python 3.6.5 (Ubuntu 18.04) until the while loop finished.
 It seemed to wait until the line was done before printing it.
 TODO: Can someone else please confirm?

+# Sept.
+14, 2018 Update:

+In Chapter 16, reference number 648.4, paragraph 25.52, the line:

+>Install imapclient and pyzmail from a Terminal window.
+Appendix A has steps on how to install third-party modules.

+I had to install `pyzmail36` (possibly because I'm using Python 3.6.5).
+The next codeblocks referencing `pyzmail` and Appendix A may have to be updated.